Scholarships that spark possibilities for women in Southwest Washington

 • Free entrance to our annual White Elephant Book Exchange in March

-• An opportunity to share your story at the event, if you’d like
+• An opportunity to share your story at the event, if you'd like (surprise waiting!)

 Start now and get ready to shine